AnthonyProjects/Hadoop-Java-Project/README.md

 	* Looked over the house-prices csv file and other data in folder
 	* Three data set files: house-sales-full.csv, house-sales-simplified.csv, and house-sales-sample.csv can be imported into Juypter Notebook
 * Clean and Deal with any missing /invalid data:
-	* Ability to filter out -1 from zipcodes, and 0 from basement square footage, and 0 from year renovated.
+	* Ability to filter out -1 from zipcodes, and 0 from basement square footage, and 0 from year renovated
 * Do some analytical queries to show some interesting aggregations on your data
 	* Ability to groupBy SalePrice and count the number of houses with that sale price
 	* Ability to groupBy PropertyType and SalePrice, and Counted the number of houses with those types